GorbulasDev/learnelectra/docs/electrapay_account.md

 ### Payment Details
 * **Callback URL** - The web address or url where after crypto payment is made, the user will be sent to that page (example: Thank You page)
-* **Currency** - What is the main currency that will be used on your store besides ECA?
+* **Currency** - What is the main currency that will be used on your store besides XEP?
 Ensure to have at least one selected to avoid errors.
 * **eCommerce Plugin** - Select the platform on your website that will interface with ElectraPay.
-* **Wallet Address** - The wallet address where ECA will be sent
+* **Wallet Address** - The wallet address where XEP will be sent
 * **Wallet Currency** - Ensure you have the correct form of currency that will be accepted with ElectraPay.
 * **Website** - Enter the website address